IagoLast/cartojs-react-example/README.md

 />
 ```

-So the layer must be aware of this changes, this is done using the [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) function, checking if the style has changed.
+So the layer must be aware of this changes.
+This is done using the [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) function, checking if the style has changed.

 ```javascript
 shouldComponentUpdate(nextProps) {